 Here are a few suggestions for initial alarm thresholds, but be sure to adjust these thresholds based on your application.

-Let’s set up one alarm manually in this chapter.
-We’ll look at automated alarm creation in the next chapter.
+You will set up one alarm manually in this chapter and look at automated alarm creation in the next chapter.

 First, go to the Amazon CloudWatch console and make sure you are in the correct region.
-Now go to the
+Then go to the

 Alarms section and click

-Now, just as when we set up a dashboard, select the metric you want to alarm on.
+Now, just as when you set up a dashboard, select the metric you want to alarm on.
 Go into the

 DocDB namespace and select the dimension

-CPUUtilization on the read replicas, as it’s fairly easy to artifically trigger this alarm for testing.
+CPUUtilization on the read replicas, as it’s fairly easy to artificially trigger this alarm for testing.

-On the next page, we’ll configure the alarm.
-First we’ll select the metric aggregation and period, which defaults to the average over 5 minutes.
+On the next page, configure the alarm.
+First, select the metric aggregation and period, which defaults to the average over 5 minutes.
 Change the period to 1 minute.

-On the second half of the screen, we specify how the alarm triggers.
+On the second half of the screen, you specify how the alarm triggers.
 A static value triggers on a specific limit, such as CPU utilization exceeding 80%.
 An anomaly detection band will trigger based on expected ranges of the metric.
-For this example, let’s set it to trigger when the reader CPU utilization exceeds 3% once over a minute.
-(3% is an artificially low threshold, used so we can generate an alarm.)
+For this example, let’s set it to trigger when the reader CPU utilization exceeds 10% once over a minute (10% is an artificially low threshold, used to generate an alarm).

-On the next screen, we determine what happens when the alarm triggers.
-For the sake of a quick test, choose to have a new SNS topic configured and specify an email address to receive the notification.
+On the next screen, you determine what happens when the alarm triggers.
+For the sake of a quick test, choose to have a new SNS topic configured and specify a valid email address to receive the notification.

 Create Topic and then